ross-bish/Section-2-Variables_Assignments_Expressions/2.7 More practice with operators/instructions.md

-# More Practice withg Operators
+# More Practice with Operators

 These examples are taken from your textbook on pages 15-17.